artahadhahd/artahadhahd.github.io/blogposts/what_is_haskell.md

 Do you understand anything from this?
 I don't, and don't expect anyone to.

-[Haskell can apparently do Lifting](https://wiki.haskell.org/Lifting) too.
+[Haskell can apparently can do Lifting](https://wiki.haskell.org/Lifting) too.
 What an awesome language.

 I love Haskell.
 And I don't want it to change.

+# "For the programmer"

+Haskell has `cabal` for package manager.
+It's ... decent.

+For viewing Haskell documentation I recommend Haddock.

+You can write Haskell like Python or C, but don't.
+Please.
+Haskell is meant to be **declarative**, not **imperative**.
+It's really abstract and "high-level".

+Rust uses monads, but you never hear the scary words "monads" and "monoids" when you write Rust code.
+Another W for Rust tbh